-The key management plans for mitigating project generic and location specific impacts are described in Section 8.
-The specific mitigation measures are included in Appendix E4.
+The key management plans for mitigating project generic and location specific impacts are described in Section 8 of Volume 1 and Section 5 of Volume 2.
+The specific mitigation measures for each management plan are included in Appendix E4 of Volume 1 and Appendix C2 of Volume 2.